EDITORIAL: Police shootings now require independent reviews

 We have no reason at all to suspect otherwise.
 But it is troubling when a department investigates itself — especially in a case that involved the death of a civilian.

-Sarasota County Sheriff Kurt Hoffman said his department has long had the policy of investigating any similar incidents.
+Sarasota County Sheriff Kurt Hoffman said his department has long had the policy of investigating any similar situations.

 “No one is more equipped to investigate officer-involved shootings than us,” Hoffman said.
 “We have an officer-involved shooting team with more than 100 years of collective experience.
 We even have a memorandum of understanding with Venice and North Port police to do their investigations.”